Noe Zhordania: Family

-In 1904, Noe Zhordania married Ina Koreneva, a party comrade (1877-1967).
+In 1904, Noe Zhordania married Ina Koreneva, a party comrade (1877–1967).
 The couple had four children: Asmat, Nina, Redjeb, and Andreika.
-The daughter of Asmat Zhordania and Levan Pagava, Ethéry Pagava, would become a famous ballerina in France.
+The daughter of Asmat Zhordania and Levan Pagava, :fr:Ethéry Pagava, would become a famous ballerina in France.
 Nina married Archil Tsitsishvili and had three daughters and five grandchildren.
-Andreika died in Georgia, while Redjeb Zhordania has one son, two daughters, and lives in New York, where he is a lecturer on French civilization.
+Andreika died in Georgia on 4 April 1919 from meningitis at age 12, while Redjeb Zhordania (1921–2021) had one son and two daughters, and lived in New York, where he was a lecturer on French civilization.

 Zhordania's relative, Nina Gegechkori, was Lavrenti Beria's wife.